techidaily/site-win11/source/_posts/unleash-potential-top-free-must-have-for-win11.md

  Microsoft PowerToys consists of a bunch of advanced utilities for Windows users.
 It is an essential utility that you must install on your new PC to do more with Windows 10 and 11.

  You can access all the features in the Tab mode.
 For example, the**Always on Top** feature lets you pin active windows on top in floating mode.
-Then there is an[Awake option to keep your PC awake indefinitely](https://www.makeuseof.com/temporarily-disable-sleep-mode-windows/) , irrespective of your selected power plan.
-We covered this in more detail in our guide on[how to temporarily disable sleep mode on Windows](https://www.makeuseof.com/temporarily-disable-sleep-mode-windows/) .
+Then there is an [Awake option to keep your PC awake indefinitely](https://www.makeuseof.com/temporarily-disable-sleep-mode-windows/) , irrespective of your selected power plan.
+We covered this in more detail in our guide on [how to temporarily disable sleep mode on Windows](https://www.makeuseof.com/temporarily-disable-sleep-mode-windows/) .

  You can also use it to perform keyboard mapping, some mouse customization, view shortcut guide for Windows apps and settings, a built-in Color Picker, and more.

- We have covered this utility in detail in our guide on[how to use Microsoft PowerToys for Windows 10 and 11](https://www.makeuseof.com/tag/windows-10-powertoys/) .
+ We have covered this utility in detail in our guide on [how to use Microsoft PowerToys for Windows 10 and 11](https://www.makeuseof.com/tag/windows-10-powertoys/) .

 **Download** :[Microsoft PowerToys](http://apps.microsoft.com/store/detail/microsoft-powertoys/XP89DCGQ3K6VLD) (Free)